Slightly Revised 2020.12.10

-Some devices do not have a menu for HDMI-CEC settings (most provider STBs), but the feature may still be "active", therefore you need to turn the feature off in the other devices (usually the TV and/or AVR's user menus)
+Some devices do not have a menu for HDMI-CEC settings (many provider STBs), but the feature may still be "active", therefore you need to turn the feature off in the other devices (usually the TV and/or AVR's user menus)

 Some devices may cause problems with other devices hooked up to an HDMI-CEC TV/AVR due to improperly written firmware, etc. Makes sure all your devices have the latest firmware

 Possible Manufacturer Trade Names for HDMI-CEC below (Including AVRs, BD Players, etc):